Attornado/EdelweissEA/README.md

 ## Project Description:

 ### Compelling Introduction:
 EdelweissEA is an educational trading bot that combines that incorporates a multi-indicator approach, including EMA, Stochastic/Awesome oscillators, ATR, ADX, Parabolic SAR, and Bollinger Bands, to enhance trading decisions.
 Dynamic risk management strategies based on ATR ensure optimized stop-loss and take-profit levels.
-In the plan to integrate the power of MetaTrader 4 integration with advanced machine learning techniques, specifically PyTorch-based FLF-LSTM models.
+In the plan to integrate the power of MetaTrader 4 integration with advanced machine learning techniques, specifically PyTorch-based [FLF-LSTM](https://www.sciencedirect.com/science/article/abs/pii/S1568494620307183) models.
+We provide a PyTorch implementation of this model.
 This integration will allow for automated execution while leveraging sophisticated algorithms for future signal generation and strategy refinement.

 ### Target Audience:
 EdelweissEA is designed for algorithmic trading students aiming to experiment with MetaTrader 4 users, and machine learning practitioners/students interested in finance who seek to leverage advanced technologies for automated trading strategies.